 With trains running east and west, and California’s fresh produce being shipped across the country in ice-cooled freight cars, a major shift began in the Golden State’s economy.

 In its early days, California was fueled by mining and cattle ranching.
-As the mining slowed and Gold Rush dreams began to fade, and hundreds of thousands of heads of cattle were lost to the flood, two new industries rose up: agriculture and the railroads.
+As the mining slowed, hundreds of thousands of heads of cattle were lost to the flood, and Gold Rush dreams began to fade, two new industries rose up: agriculture and the railroads.

 By 1880, agriculture had replaced mining and cattle ranching to become the most profitable industry in Sacramento Valley.
 But it was the railroads who had become the largest industrial employer in the west.